 After we have set the configuration files, we will now elaborate our Chipyard Chisel design into Verilog, while also performing the required transformations in order to make the Verilog VLSI-friendly.
 Additionally, we will automatically generate another set of Hammer configuration files matching to this design, which will be used in order to configure the physical design tools.
 We will do so by calling make buildfile with appropriate Chipyard configuration variables and Hammer configuration files.
 As in the rest of the Chipyard flows, we specify our SoC configuration using the CONFIG make variable.
 However, unlike the rest of the Chipyard flows, in the case of physical design we might be interested in working in a hierarchical fashion and therefore we would like to work on a single module.
-Therefore, we can also specify a VLSI\TOP make variable with the same of a specific Verilog module (which should also match the name of the equivalent Chisel module) which we would like to work on.
-The makefile will automatically call tools such as Barstools and the MacroCopmiler (Barstools) in order to make the generated Verilog more VLSI friendly.
-By default, the MacroCopmiler will attempt to map memories into the SRAM options within the Hammer technology plugin.
-However, if you are working with a new process technology are prefer to work with flipflop arrays, you can configure the MacroCompiler using the MACROCOMPILER\MODE make variable.
-For example, the ASAP7 process technology does not have associated SRAMs, and therefore the ASAP7 Hammer tutorial (ASAP7 Tutorial) uses the MACROCOMPILER\MODE='--mode synflops' option (Note that synthesizing a design with only flipflops is very slow and will often may not meet constraints).
+Therefore, we can also specify a VLSI_TOP make variable with the same of a specific Verilog module (which should also match the name of the equivalent Chisel module) which we would like to work on.
+The makefile will automatically call tools such as Barstools and the MacroCompiler (Barstools) in order to make the generated Verilog more VLSI friendly.
+By default, the MacroCompiler will attempt to map memories into the SRAM options within the Hammer technology plugin.
+However, if you are working with a new process technology and prefer to work with flip-flop arrays, you can configure the MacroCompiler using the MacroCompiler make variable.
+For example, if your technology plugin does not have an SRAM compiler ready, you can use the MACROCOMPILER_MODE='--mode synflops' option (Note that synthesizing a design with only flipflops is very slow and will often may not meet constraints).

-We call the make buildfile command while also specifying the name of the process technology we are working with (same tech\name for the configuration files and plugin name) and the configuration files we created.
+We call the make buildfile command while also specifying the name of the process technology we are working with (same tech_name for the configuration files and plugin name) and the configuration files we created.
 Note, in the ASAP7 tutorial ((ASAP7 Tutorial)) these configuration files are merged into a single file called example-asap7.yml.

-Hence, if we want to monolithically place and route the entire SoC, the relevant command would be .. code-block:: shell makebuildfileCONFIG=<chipyard\config\name>tech\name=<tech\name>INPUT\CONFS="example-design.yml example-tools.yml example-tech.yml"
+Hence, if we want to monolithically place and route the entire SoC, the relevant command would be

+''' make buildfile CONFIG=<chipyard_config_name> tech_name=<tech_name> INPUT_CONFS= "example-design.yml example-tools.yml example-tech.yml" '''

-In a more typical scenario of working on a single module, for example the Gemmini accelerator within the GemminiRocketConfig Chipyard SoC configuration, the relevant command would be .. code-block:: shell make buildfile CONFIG=GemminiRocketConfig VLSI\TOP=Gemmini tech\name=tsmintel3 INPUT\CONFS="example-design.yml example-tools.yml example-tech.yml"
+In a more typical scenario of working on a single module, for example the Gemmini accelerator within the GemminiRocketConfig Chipyard SoC configuration, the relevant command would be:

+''' make buildfile CONFIG=GemminiRocketConfig VLSI_TOP=Gemmini tech_name=tsmintel3 INPUT -CONFS="example-design.yml example-tools.yml example-tech.yml" '''